 Get 5% off with code

 What I Love About Them: The Lisbeth Joe Harare is another dressy women’s barefoot shoe that just can’t be beat.
 The scallop detail is perfect, and the color options are exactly what I want in a stylish shoe.
 I love it when a dressy barefoot ballet flat has an ankle strap, because they fit more securely while still looking classy.
 The taupe color is like nude for me, and they work for every day, date night, and even extra dressy occasions.
-Lisbeth Joe is low in stock because of manufacturing delays, but they will be restocked.
+Lisbeth Joe is low in stock because of manufacturing delays, but the Harare will be restocked in 2023.
+They now also offer the Paris Mary Jane which is similar to the Harare but with a strap across the foot.

 Sizing & Fit Type: Sizing on the Harare is a bit confusing.
 They run small, so people are usually sizing up a full size.
 I have a US 7 in mine, and they fit my length but are loose and would flop everywhere without the ankle strap.
 They are definitely made for a high volume foot, so really aren’t optimal for my low volume feet (you can see some gaping around the edges).
 But I love them and make them work.
 They fit a medium width, but some with extra wide feet are sizing up even more with success.